 - The smallest ocean on Earth is the Arctic Ocean, which covers an area of about 5.4 million square miles (14.05 million square kilometers).
 It is also the shallowest ocean, with an average depth of only 3,407 feet (1,038 meters).

 - The newest ocean is the Southern Ocean, which was only recognized by the National Oceanic and Atmospheric Administration as an ocean in 1999.
 It has taken longer for international organizations and bodies to build a consensus on the subject and start altering maps and official information to reflect this change.

 How to Celebrate World Oceans Day

-One of the best and easiest actions to take during World Oceans Day is to organize or participate in a beach clean up initiative.
-One of the biggest current threats to the ocean is the amount of plastic that is disposed of everywhere, including the litter that people leave on the beach.
-It is estimated that 13 million tons of plastic goes into the ocean every year, killing 100 thousand marine life as a consequence.
+One of the best and easiest actions to take during World Oceans Day is to organize or participate in a beach clean-up initiative.
+One of the biggest current threats to the ocean is the amount of plastic disposed of everywhere, including the litter people leave on the beach.
+It is estimated that 13 million tons of plastic go into the ocean yearly, killing 100 thousand marine life.

-Many places such as aquariums and zoos and conservation programs host special events during World Oceans Day where everyone can participate and get educated about how important the ocean is for the environment.
+Many places such as aquariums, zoos, and conservation programs host special events during World Oceans Day where everyone can participate and get educated about how important the ocean is for the environment.

-There is also a UN initiative that calls for all amateur photographers around the world to take part called World Oceans Day Oceanic Photo Competition.
+There is also a UN initiative that calls for all amateur photographers around the world to take part in a competition called World Oceans Day Oceanic Photo Competition.